mzattera/predictive-powers/README.md

 When an endpoint is no longer needed, it should be closed to free-up underlying resources (typically, HTTP connections in the underlying API client).

-The example below shows how to create an `OpenAiEndpoit`.
+The example below shows how to create an `OpenAiEndpoint`.

 ```java
 import io.github.mzattera.predictivepowers.openai.client.OpenAiClient;